reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ```

 #### Leak Suspects Report
-We can also generate a "Leak Suspects Report" to find suspected big object or set of objects and presents the findings in a HTML report.
-The HTML report is also saved in a zip file next to the heap dump file.
-Due to its smaller size, it is preferable to share this report with teams specialized in performing analysis tasks instead of the raw heap dump file.
+We can also generate a "Leak Suspects Report" to find suspected big object or set of objects.
+This report presents the findings in a HTML page and is also saved in a zip file next to the heap dump file.

+Due to its smaller size, it is preferable to share "Leak Suspects Report" report with teams specialized in performing analysis tasks instead of the raw heap dump file.

 The first thing in the report is the pie chart, which gives the size of the suspected objects:

 ![leakssuspectPieChart](/assets/img/posts/heapdump/leaksuspectpiechart.png)

-For our example, we have two suspects labelled as "Problem Suspect 1" and "Problem Suspect 2" which are further described with a a short description:
+For our example, we have one suspect labelled as "Problem Suspect 1" which is further described with a short description:

 ![leakssuspects](/assets/img/posts/heapdump/leaksuspects.png)

 ## Conclusion
-In this post we introduced Heap Dump as a snapshot of Java's object memory graph.
-We then saw different ways of capturing a Heap Dump.
-We also looked at some of basic concepts of heap dump analysis with Eclipse Memory Analyzer using a sample application.
-I covered some basics of generating heap dumps, reachability, GC roots, shallow vs. retained heap, and dominator tree.
+In this post, we introduced heap dump as a snapshot of a Java application's object memory graph at runtime.
+To illustrate heap dump, we captured the heap dump from a program which threw an OutOfMemory error at runtime.
+We then looked at some of the basic concepts of heap dump analysis with Eclipse Memory Analyzer like large objects, GC roots, shallow vs. retained heap, and dominator tree, all of which together will help us to identify the root cause of specific memory issues.
-There are many more things that I haven’t covered.
-For example, the Object Query Language (OQL).
-The OQL is an SQL-like language.
-When comparing with SQL, we can consider classes as tables, objects as rows and fields as columns.
-I didn’t use OQL with the sample application, but there are many cases that OQL will be very useful.
-Eclipse MAT’s help is the best place to start learning OQL.